eclipse-ecal/ecal/doc/rst/configuration/npcap.rst

 If you enable Npcap but didn't install it, installed it with the wrong settings or your installation is broken, eCAL Mon will tell you that the Npcap Initialization has failed. eCAL will still work, but not use Npcap.

 The System Information will display an error.
-The detailed error can be seen in the eCAL Monitor under ::guilabel:`View / Npcap Status`:
+The detailed error can be seen in the eCAL Monitor under :guilabel:`View / Npcap Status`:

 .. image:: img/npcap_error_systeminformation.png
    :alt: eCAL Monitor System Information (Npcap Error)